amocsub/easm/.github/ISSUE_TEMPLATE/automated-scan.md

 To start and to have it as a reference, you can open the issue with just this information.

 ## subfinder
+Being "domain" a comma-separated list of all the domains to scan.
 ```
 {
     "tool": "subfinder",